cjdbarlow/bedside-notebook/anaesthesia/cthr/cthr-principles.md

 	* DM
 	Associated with poorer outcomes.
 	* CKD
 	Associated with poorer outcomes.
 	* Dysphagia or oesophageal problems
 	Affects use of TOE.
 * Previous cardiac surgery
-**Re-do sternotomy** is associated with substantial additional risk
+**Re-do sternotomy** is associated with substantial additional risk:
 	* Pericardium is usually obliterated
-	* RV may be adherent to sternum
+	* RV or innominate vein may be adherent to sternum
 	Risk of **massive haemorrhage** due to sternal saw.
 	* Internal paddles may not be able to be applied
 	External defib pads should be used.
 	* Peripheral bypass (femoral) may need to be established
-	* Significantly prolonged case with substantial blood loss Dissection of adhesions and identification of old grafts.
+	* Significantly prolonged case with substantial blood loss
+	Dissection of adhesions and identification of old grafts.